open-webrtc-toolkit/owt-client-native/README.md

 #### Linux
 1. In `src` direcotry, run `gclient sync`.
 It may take long time to download large amount of data.
-1. Go to the `src/scripts` directory, and run: `python build_linux.py --gn_gen --sdk --tests --ssl_root /path/to/ssl --output_path /path/to/out`.
+1. Go to the `src/scripts` directory, and run: `python build_linux.py --gn_gen --sdk --tests --shared --output_path /path/to/out`.
   - If `--msdk_root` is specified to correct Intel MediaSDK path, for example, '/opt/intel/mediasdk', hardware decoders will be built besides the software implementations.
   - If the optional `--fake_audio` is specified, the internal audio devices implementation based on alsa or pulseaudio will not be built and a dummy implementation will be used.
+  - If you would like to build shared library instead of default static library, add `--shared` option when invoking build_linux.py.
+Shared library is recommend because it avoids symbol conflicts.
+  - The document for sdk will also be copied to this directory if you specify `--docs` option in above command.

 Common build options shared by Windows and Linux:
   - By default `x86|Debug` library will be created.
 Specify `--arch x64` if you want to build x64 libraries; Specify `--scheme release` if release version of library is to be built.